04 Oct Level UP: 4 Essential Tips on How To Prepare for Your Dream Career

-To create a good social media image, Lexy says, firstly, have a presence on social media even if it’s just Linkedin and be active!
-Talk about social issues and highlight your strengths on your social media pages.
+To create a good social media image, Lexy says, first, have a social media presence; even if it’s just LinkedIn and be active!
+Discuss social issues and highlight your strengths on your social media pages.

 Here’s a simple outline on how to create a personal brand on social media:

-- Identify two to three subjects you care about — you have to represent something.
+- Find two to three subjects that interest you — you have to represent something.

 - Create a decent and consistent profile across various platforms — Guy Kawasaki, the chief evangelist of Canva says the rule of thumb is to always have a professional business attire photo of just your face for profile pictures.

-- Start blogging or posting consistently on subjects of your choice.
-Don’t just focus on sharing your stuff, make out time to connect with others by reading, sharing, commenting on or liking their posts/tweets as well.
+- Start blogging or posting on subjects of your choice.
+Don’t just focus on sharing your stuff, make out time to connect with others by reading, sharing, commenting on, or liking their posts/tweets.

 - Be authentic.
-The reason you have to be you is that if you are simply putting on a show, the day the façade comes down, you’ll lose your audience.
+The reason you have to be yourself is that if you are putting on a show, the day the facade tumbles, you’ll lose your audience.

 Deal breakers in a prospective employee.

-We asked Marricke what his deal breaker in a prospective new hire is.
+We asked Marricke what his deal-breaker in a prospective recent hire is.

-Marricke: I always recruit someone who can demonstrate creativity and adaptability.
+Marricke: I always recruit someone who can show creativity and adaptability.
 Things change fast at work and so should you.

-In the final analysis, “it’s not what you do but the impact you make on a day to day basis.
-Make each day count,” Lexy impresses.
+Finally, “it’s not what you do but the impact you make on a day-to-day basis.
+Make each day count,” Lexy buttressed.

-“Your career is what you are already wired for, refined and lived.
+“Your career is what you are designed for, refined, and lived.
 It must never be what you do for money or for mummy or daddy,” Marricke concludes.